-The tables below present the Fund's financial liabilities in relevant maturity groupings based on the remaining period to the contractual maturity date.
+All other obligations of the Fund were due within 3 months from the financial reporting date.
+The tables below analyze the Fund's financial liabilities into relevant maturity groupings based on the remaining period to the contractual maturity date.
 The amounts in the table are the contractual undiscounted cash flows.